aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-data-operations/set-tolerances-for-file-gdb-layer/_index.md

 ### Do I need a temporary license for testing purposes?
 Yes, you can obtain a [temporary license](https://purchase.aspose.com/temporary-license/) for testing and evaluation.
 ### Where can I purchase the Aspose.GIS for .NET license?
-You can purchase the license from the official [buy page](https://purchase.aspose.com/buy).
+You can purchase the license from the [buy page](https://purchase.aspose.com/buy).